 I have received various inquiries regarding my

 studio life.
-When I am in a recording studio, here is what I use and why.
+Here is what I use and why.

 Microphones